rashidvali/c-aster/README.md

 ## Disclaimer

 Developers are expected to avoid unsafe native functions and use C\* safe alternatives instead.
 A mapping reference between unsafe and safe APIs is provided.
 C\* maintains a registry of available memory chunks, offering runtime validation and safety.
 This introduces a minor performance overhead, which is the tradeoff for improved reliability.
 While C\* greatly improves memory safety, it is not a full memory-safe language replacement.
 Use it as a building block toward safer systems within the power and constraints of C.
+For Windows/Linux multithreaded environments, safe_malloc and safe_free are not thread-safe by default.
+You can wrap calls with your own mutex or fork the library to add POSIX/Win32 locking if needed.

 ---